Princess-org/Princess-org.github.io/source/types.rst

     type int256 = word(265)
     type uint256 = unsigned word(265)

-Do note that integer literals are 64 bit, so you probably need bit shifts to initialize these.
+Integer literals are at maximum 64 bit, so you probably need bit shifts to initialize these.

 Boolean type
 ~~~~~~~~~~~~